jamosonic/sass-scanner/README.md

 # Sass scanner

-Trying to eradicate sass in your codebase?
-This simple github action lets you know how much you have left.
+Trying to eradicate sass from your codebase?
+This simple github action tells you know how much you have left.

 ## Inputs